Pio Nono College (Wisconsin)

-The Catholic Normal School and Pio Nono College, also known as Holy Family Normal School, was a paired institution (sharing the same faculty) in St. Francis, Wisconsin, which also included a high school component, founded in 1870 by Dr. Joseph Salzmann as the first Catholic normal school in the United States.
-The Normal School specialized in training young men in music education for Catholic boys' schools, while Pio Nono was a business school.
+The Catholic Normal School and Pio Nono College, also known as Holy Family Normal School, was a paired institution (sharing the same faculty) in St. Francis, Wisconsin, founded in 1870 by Rev. Dr. Joseph Salzmann as the first Catholic normal school in the United States.
+The Normal School specialized in training young men in music education, while Pio Nono was a business college.
+In 1922, Pio Nono became a high school, serving boys in grades nine to 12.
+The school merged with Don Bosco High School in 1972 to form St. Thomas More High School.